TiBeN/shortcutd/README.md

     $ shortcutd [-v] <config-file>

 `-v` option enables verbose mode.
 Additionnaly to common verbose logs, every keys press/releases events are logged.
 This is especially useful to test device nodes and to get the name of the key codes.

+`shortcutd` does not daemonize itself but can easily be launched like a systemd service:

+    [Unit]
+    Description=Shortcutd

+    [Install]
+    WantedBy=multi-user.target

+    [Service]
+    ExecStart=/usr/bin/shortcutd /usr/local/etc/shortcutd.json

 Known issues and improvments
 ----------------------------